invra/nix-conf/README.md

 ## `[system]` section
 Configures system-wide settings.

+- `greeter`: The display manager which is used when logged out.
 - `hostname`: The system's hostname, used in the network and shell (e.g., `[username]@[hostname]`).
 - `timezone`: Specifies the system's timezone.
 You can find your timezone using `timedatectl list-timezones`.
 - `locale`: Sets the system's default locale (e.g., `en_AU.UTF-8`).